 The NHS don’t recommend that you take a vitamin C supplement while pregnant.
 Instead make sure to eat a wide variety of fruits and vegetables.
 This should be enough for you to get your recommended allowance of vitamin C.

-What are the side effects of too much vitamin C?
+Side effects of too much vitamin C

 It’s not easy to “overdose” on vitamin C through your diet alone.
 However, you might end up taking too much if you take vitamin C supplements every day.